 The ecosystem to promote entrepreneurship continues to expand.
 New tools, new dollars and new ideas will be abound in 2016.
 While there are many challenges facing the world today, there are just as many individuals focused on making life better, easier and more rewarding.
 History will paint these years as the age of entrepreneurialism.
 While we can only imagine how today’s entrepreneurs will shape our future, I am certain their impact will be incredible.

-This story originally appeared on Christine Barney’s blog, Business Matters.
+This post originally appeared on Christine Barney’s blog.